ipab-rad/dataset_preproc/README.md

 Where:
 - `<my_dataset_name>`: Segment.ai's dataset name
 - `<sequence_name>`: Desired sequence name for the 3D sample
-    - Ensure the sequence name is unique within your dataset; otherwise, this script will override it.
+    - Ensure the sequence name is unique within your dataset; otherwise, the sample will not be uploaded
 - `<rosbag_output_dir>`: Directory with the extracted rosbags and metadata files

 If successful, you will see your new segment inside your dataset.